-NSWIS: Fuel and Recovery Strategies Ahead of International Competition
+NSWIS: Fuel and Recovery Strategies for International Competition

 The NSW Institute of Sport (NSWIS) aims to support Australian athletes to become world’s best.
 As an official NSWIS Performance Partner, Musashi works alongside the Institute’s leading experts and dietitians to assist in the provision of a world class service delivery to athletes.

 Sports nutrition can play a key role in the success of an athlete’s career and Musashi continues to impact a wide range of NSWIS athletes, as detailed in our case studies.

 Fuel and recovery strategies ahead of International Competition

 Declan Stacey started his athletic career in gymnastics before successfully converting to an international level of diving.
 Having Commonwealth Games bronze in 2018 and gold at the World Cup Trials event in February 2020, he now has his sights firmly set on international glory and is leaving no stone unturned on his journey.

 Identifying performance improvements